-Matt Monaghan serves as vice president & chief regulatory counsel at Unum, a leading provider of financial protection benefits in the United States and the United Kingdom.
-In this capacity, he is responsible for managing Unum’s regulatory team and providing regulatory counsel, representation and advocacy on key business, financial, legal and regulatory issues impacting Unum's Long Term Care (LTC) strategic business unit; leading related strategic and tactical initiatives; and representing Unum before stakeholders, including through regulatory outreach and advocacy.
+Matt Monaghan serves as vice president & LTC general counsel at Unum, a leading provider of financial protection benefits in the United States and the United Kingdom.
+In this capacity, he is responsible for managing and providing counsel, representation and advocacy on key business, financial, legal and regulatory issues impacting Unum's Long Term Care (LTC) strategic business unit; leading related strategic and tactical initiatives; and representing Unum before stakeholders, including through regulatory outreach and advocacy.

 Prior to joining Unum, Mr. Monaghan was a partner in the Portland, Maine, law firm of Monaghan Leahy, LLP, where he worked for 12 years, specializing in insurance defense litigation.